An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Preliminaries and Problem Formulation

 \section{Preliminaries and Problem Formulation}

-In this section, we first give the definitions and preliminary results of some information-theoretic metrics and discrete-time additive Gaussian channels, and the I-MMSE relationship of discrete-time white Gaussian channel with feedback is then derived for the first time.
+In this section, we first show the definitions and preliminary results of some information-theoretic metrics and discrete-time AWGN channel, and for the first time, derive the I-MMSE relationship between the total information and prediction/causal MMSEs of discrete-time AWGN channel with feedback.